 - Prevent carbon monoxide poisoning.
 While they are certainly cozy, fireplaces and wood stoves, in addition to gas-powered appliances, can leak carbon monoxide if not properly vented.
 Make certain a working carbon monoxide detector is strategically placed in your senior loved one’s home, and get immediate medical assistance if any symptoms of carbon monoxide poisoning are noticed: weakness, vomiting or nausea, headache, confusion, dizziness, blurry vision, or loss of consciousness.
 And make certain chimneys and flues are cleaned and inspected by a professional at least once per year.

 - Prevent driving accidents.
 Adults age 65 and above are at elevated risk for vehicle accidents, and even more so in unsafe driving conditions.
-One option to increase safety is to partner with Enhanced Home Care’s professional Kansas City home health care staff, who are always on hand to provide safe, escorted transportation, or to run errands for seniors.
+One option to increase safety is to partner with Enhanced Home Care’s professional home care Prairie Village, KS, who are always on hand to provide safe, escorted transportation, or to run errands for seniors.

 For more tips to help keep older adults safe this winter, and throughout the year, call on Enhanced Home Care.
-We offer a free in-home safety assessment to ensure that the home environment is as safe as possible, and can also recommend and coordinate any needed home modifications, as well as a full range of personalized Kansas City home health care services for seniors.
+We offer a free in-home safety assessment to ensure that the home environment is as safe as possible, and can also recommend and coordinate any needed home modifications, as well as a full range of personalized services in home care Prairie Village, KS for seniors.
 Call us at 913-327-0000 to learn more!